Key Takeaways

 A last will and testament is a crucial document for specifying your wishes around where your most important belongings will go after you pass away.
 When you create your will, the document should identify what beneficiaries will receive a share of your assets and who should be in charge of distributing them.
 However, your wishes may change over time or if you experience a significant life event.
 In these circumstances, you can choose to revoke your will to reflect your most current intentions, but it’s important to revoke a will properly to ensure your wishes are carried out as you intend.

 However, even after a person passes away, there are ways to call their will into question by contesting the will in court if you suspect something is wrong.
-There are a variety of reasons a will can be contested.
+There are several reasons a will can be contested.
 Perhaps someone exercised undue influence over your deceased loved one to con them into changing their will.
+Under most states’ laws, you can petition to contest the will that has been accepted.
+To do so, any interested person, including beneficiaries under a prior will, can file a petition to contest the will.

-Additionally, because the period of time within which you may contest a will can be quite short depending on the applicable state laws, it is important to immediately seek legal counsel and not to delay in protecting your interests.
+It’s important to understand what steps void a will and what the revocation process looks like so that you can avoid misunderstandings and potential disputes down the line.
+Because the period of time within which you may contest a will can be quite short, depending on the applicable state laws, it is important to immediately seek legal counsel and not to delay in protecting your interests.

-What is a will?
+What Is a Will?

 A last will and testament is an estate planning document used to outline a person’s wishes for their belongings upon their death.
-This document should identify beneficiaries that you want to receive your assets upon your death and an executor responsible for carrying out the wishes in your will.
+This legal document should identify beneficiaries that you want to receive your assets upon your death and an executor responsible for carrying out the wishes in your will.
 The creator of a will is known as a testator.

-Different types of wills
+Different Types of Wills

 There are several different types of wills a testator may use to resolve their estate.
 Each type offers its own benefits and may make more sense depending on the testator and their estate planning goals.